dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ## Training Reading Vectors {#sec:extraction}

 To start, let's look at how previous works have extracted reading vectors from sample activations.
-In the Zhou representation engineering paper, the authors extract a reading vector from the contrastive pairs of activations using principal component analysis (PCA).
+In the Zou representation engineering paper, the authors extract a reading vector from the contrastive pairs of activations using principal component analysis (PCA).